weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 <p align="center"><img src="/img/docs/replication-architecture/replication-factor.png" alt="Replication Factor" width="75%"/></p>

-# Write operations
+## Write operations

 On a write operation, the client’s request will be sent to any node in the cluster.
 The first node which receives the request is assigned as the coordinator.
 The coordinator node sends the request to a number of predefined replicas and returns the result to the client.
 So, any node in the cluster can be a coordinator node.
 A client will only have direct contact with this coordinator node.
 Before sending the result back to the client, the coordinator node waits for a number of write acknowledgements from different nodes depending on the configuration.
-How many acknowledgements Weaviate waits for, depends on the consistency configuration, see [this page](./consistency.md).
+How many acknowledgements Weaviate waits for, depends on the [consistency configuration](./consistency.md).

 **Steps**
 1. The client sends data to any node, which will be assigned as the coordinator node
 2. The coordinator node sends the data to more than one replica node in the cluster
-3. The coordinator node waits for acknowledgement from x nodes. *x is configurable (from v1.18, by default ALL nodes) (explained in [Consistency](./consistency.md))*.
+3. The coordinator node waits for acknowledgement from x nodes.
+Starting with v1.18, x is [configurable](./consistency.md), and defaults to ALL nodes.
 4. When x ACKs are received by the coordinator node, the write is successful.

 As an example, consider a cluster size of 3 with replication factor of 3.
 So, all nodes in the distributed setup contain a copy of the data.
 When the client sends new data, this will be replicated to all three nodes.

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-size3.png" alt="Replication Factor 3 with cluster size 3" width="75%"/></p>

 With a cluster size of 8 and a replication factor of 3, a write operation will not be sent to all 8 nodes, but only to those three containing the replicas.
-The coordinating node will lead which nodes the data will be written to.
-Which nodes store which classes (shards) are determined by the setup of Weaviate, which is known by each node and thus each coordinator node.
+The coordinating node will determine which nodes the data will be written to.
+Which nodes store which classes (shards) is determined by the setup of Weaviate, which is known by each node and thus each coordinator node.
 Where something is replicated is deterministic, so all nodes know on which shard which data will land.

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-size8.png" alt="Replication Factor 3 with cluster size 8" width="75%"/></p>